Eczbek/xieite/docs/console/codes.md

 # xieite::console::codes
-Declared in `<xieite/console/codes.hpp>`
+Defined in header `<xieite/console/codes.hpp>`

 <br/>

-A namespace of ANSI codes.
+A namespace of preset ANSI codes for terminal manipulation, to be printed directly.
+These should work in most terminals but not all are guaranteed to provide support.

 <br/><br/>